-- 1) Heritage Sensitive Areas (HSAs);
+- 1. HSAs;

-- 2) Known Heritage Resources; and
+- 2. Known Heritage Resources; and

-- 3) Culturally Important Areas (CIAs).
+- 3. CIAs

 The information found in each of these classifications was gathered during the pre-construction phase of the Project, and in turn influenced the specific strategies and measures to be followed during the construction and operating phases of the Project.
-The specific data that falls under each classification can be found in the EPP.
+The specific data that falls under each classification will be found in the EPP.